ComputeCanada/software-stack/doc/testing.md

 ## Testing with the test nodes

 You can push your newly installed software to the development CVMFS repository.
 This will make it visible on all nodes that mount it.
-There are two such nodes:
+There is one such node:

 - `cvmfs-client-dev.computecanada.ca`
-- `cvmfs-gpu-test.computecanada.ca`

 However, the production clusters do not see these software packages repository.